Alfred Deakin: Final defeat

 Deakin did not call an early election, allowing the parliament to run to its maximum permissible length.
 He expected a "sweeping victory", anticipating that after being confirmed in office he could complete his legislative agenda, attend the 1911 Imperial Conference and then hand over to a successor.
 The April 1910 federal election was the first to present a straight choice between two alternative parties.
 To Deakin's surprise, the ALP won a clear majority, gaining 16 seats in the House and sweeping the Senate.
 In what he called "the Waterloo of the Liberal Party", many former Protectionists lost their seats, and Deakin himself won by fewer than 500 votes.
-While there were a number of factors in Labor's victory, Deakin's perceived hypocrisy in the creation of the Fusion was frequently brought up in the campaign and likely cost the Liberals the votes of many of his former supporters.
+While there were several factors in Labor's victory, Deakin's perceived hypocrisy in the creation of the Fusion was frequently brought up in the campaign and likely cost the Liberals the votes of many of his former supporters.

 Leader of the Opposition, 1910–1913

 After the 1910 election, Deakin had less influence than any previous opposition leader, with the ALP holding clear majorities in both houses.
 His diaries indicate that he would have preferred to resign and retire from politics, but he was asked to stay on in the absence of an obvious successor.
-He led the campaign against the Fisher Government's proposed constitutional amendments in 1911, which would have significantly expanded the powers of the federal government.
+He led the campaign against the Fisher government's proposed constitutional amendments in 1911, which would have significantly expanded the powers of the federal government.
 He spent two months campaigning for the "No" vote, visiting every state except Western Australia which turned out to be the only state to vote "Yes".
 The result was regarded as a triumph for the opposition.

 By 1912, Deakin had "lost all zest for public life and was trudging on until he could retire".
 He made his final speech to parliament on 18 December 1912 and publicly announced his intention to retire on 8 January 1913, after informing Joseph Cook a day earlier.
 His last action as leader of the Liberal Party was to oversee the election of his successor, held on 20 January.
 He supported Cook, who defeated John Forrest by a single vote.
 Deakin retired from parliament at the 1913 federal election held in May, which saw Cook and the Liberals form government with a bare one-seat majority in the House.